deric/puppet-pgprobackup/README.md

  - Puppet >= 5
  - PostgreSQL instance >= 9.5
- - `puppetlabs/postgresql` is expected to managed PostgreSQL instance
+ - `puppetlabs/postgresql` is expected to manage the PostgreSQL instance

 ## Usage